University of Central Arkansas

-The University of Central Arkansas (Central Arkansas or UCA) is a public university in Conway, Arkansas.
-Founded in 1907 as the Arkansas State Normal School, the university is one of the oldest in the U.S. state of Arkansas.
+The University of Central Arkansas (Central Arkansas or UCA) is a public university in Conway, Arkansas, United States.
+Founded in 1907, the university is one of the oldest in the state.
 As the state's only normal school at the time, UCA has historically been the primary source of teachers in Arkansas.
+It was one of about 180 "normal schools" founded by state governments to train teachers for the rapidly growing public common schools.

-The university comprises five colleges and five residential colleges and one commuter college.
-UCA has about 12,000 graduate and undergraduate students, making it one of the largest universities in the state.
+The university comprises five colleges, five residential colleges and one commuter college.
+UCA has about 10,000 graduate and undergraduate students, making it one of the largest universities in the state.
 The university maintains a student-to-faculty ratio of approximately 17 to 1.
 Over 150 undergraduate, graduate, and professional programs are offered at the university.
 UCA occupies over 120 buildings within its 356 acre.

 History

 The Arkansas State Legislature created the Arkansas State Normal School, now known as the University of Central Arkansas, in 1907 by passage of Act 317 on May 14.
 The purpose of The Arkansas State Normal School was to properly train students to become professional teachers and centralize teacher training.
 Classes began September 21, 1908, with nine academic departments, one building on 80 acre, 107 students and seven faculty members.
 Two faculty members taught in two departments and President Doyne taught pedagogy and Latin.

 In 1925, Arkansas State Normal School became Arkansas State Teachers College.
 The name change more accurately reflected the primary focus of instruction and mission of the institution.

 By 1967, the mission of Arkansas State Teachers College had changed.
 Though teacher training was still an important part of the school's mission, other fields began to expand in liberal arts studies and in the emerging field of health care.
 To recognize the institution's existing academic diversity another name change was in order.
 In January 1967, Arkansas State Teachers College became the State College of Arkansas.

 President Silas Snow, who championed the name change in 1967, organized State College of Arkansas along university lines in preparation for still yet another name change.
 State College of Arkansas grew rapidly and offered an ever-widening range of degree programs.
 By January 1975, Snow's efforts were realized as the State Department of Higher Education recommended State College of Arkansas be known as The University of Central Arkansas, or UCA.